Wind-Eagle/go-chess/README.md

 Also, the project tends to be dependency-free, though, it uses [testify][testify] for testing.

-The implementation borrows heavily from my chess implementations on other programming languages, like [SoFCheck in C++][sofcheck] and [owlchess in Rust][owlchess].
+The implementation borrows heavily from my chess implementations in other programming languages, like [SoFCheck in C++][sofcheck] and [owlchess in Rust][owlchess].

 ## Usage